Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

+The dataset evaluated in conditional text generation is MIMIC-CXR, introduced below.
+Details on its preprocessing and characterization are in \Cref{app:data}.

-\textbf{MIMIC-CXR} is composed of X-ray reports \cite{mimic-cxr-1, mimic-cxr-2, PhysioNet}.
-As part of the preprocessing procedure, the relevant sections are extracted using the code provided by Johnson \etal \cite{mimicrepo,mimiccode}.
-Following this extraction process and the subsequent removal of null and duplicated samples, the resulting dataset contains $57,711$ samples.
-Furthermore, none of the samples exceed the maximum input size allowed for the proposed models.
+\textbf{MIMIC-CXR} is an X-ray reports dataset \cite{mimic-cxr-1, mimic-cxr-2, PhysioNet}.
+Relevant sections of these reports are extracted using the code provided by Johnson \etal \cite{mimicrepo,mimiccode}.
+Subsequently, null and duplicate samples are removed, with the resulting dataset having $57\,711$ samples.
+None of these samples exceeds the maximum input size allowed for the proposed models.